Braxton Bragg: Battle of Stones River

 Bragg renamed his force the Army of Tennessee on November 20, 1862.
 Meanwhile, on October 24, Don Carlos Buell was replaced as commander of the Union Army of the Ohio by Maj.
 Gen. William S. Rosecrans, who immediately renamed it the Army of the Cumberland.
 In late December, Rosecrans advanced from Nashville against Bragg's position at Murfreesboro.
 Before Rosecrans could attack, Bragg launched a strong surprise attack against Rosecrans's right flank on December 31, 1862, the start of the Battle of Stones River.
 The Confederates drove the Union army back to a small defensive position.
 Still, they could not destroy it or break its supply line to Nashville, as Bragg intended.
 Despite this, Bragg considered the first day of battle a victory and assumed that Rosecrans would soon retreat.
 By January 2, 1863, however, the Union troops remained in place, and the battle resumed as Bragg launched an unsuccessful attack by the troops of Maj.
 Gen. John C. Breckinridge against the well-defended Union left flank.
 Recognizing his lack of progress, the severe winter weather, the arrival of supplies and reinforcements for Rosecrans, and heeding the recommendations of corps commanders Hardee and Polk, Bragg withdrew his army from the field to Tullahoma, Tennessee.

 Bragg's generals were vocal in their dissatisfaction with his command during the Kentucky campaign and Stones River.
 He reacted to the rumors of criticism by circulating a letter to his corps and division commanders that asked them to confirm in writing that they had recommended withdrawing after the latter battle, stating that if he had misunderstood them and withdrawn mistakenly, he would willingly step down.
-Unfortunately, he wrote the letter when several of his most faithful supporters were on leave for illness or wounds.
+He wrote the letter when several of his most faithful supporters were on leave for illness or wounds.
 Bragg's critics, including William J. Hardee, interpreted the letter as having an implied secondary question—had Bragg lost the confidence of his senior commanders?
 Leonidas Polk did not reply to the implied question but wrote directly to his friend, Jefferson Davis, recommending that Bragg be replaced.

 Davis responded to the complaints by dispatching Gen. Joseph E. Johnston to investigate the army's condition.
 Davis assumed that Johnston, Bragg's superior, would find the situation wanting and take command of the army in the field, easing Bragg aside.
 However, Johnston arrived on the scene and found the men of the Army of Tennessee in relatively good condition.
 He told Bragg he had "the best organized, armed, equipped, and disciplined army in the Confederacy."
 Johnston explicitly refused any suggestion that he take command, concerned that people would think he had taken advantage of the situation for his own personal gain.
 When Davis ordered Johnston to send Bragg to Richmond, Johnston delayed because of Elise Bragg's illness; when her health improved, Johnston could not assume command because of lingering medical problems from his wound at the Battle of Seven Pines in 1862.